Payday loans in Manitoba

 This lenient criteria can be easy to meet – with the added bonus of not having to prove you’re a responsible borrower.
 However, some lenders who don’t do credit checks might be more likely to be predatory and illegitimate.
 This is why it’s important to do your research and use a reputable lender – whether they do a credit check or not.

 What should I keep in mind before applying?

-Payday loans are an expensive form of debt that should be avoided where possible.
-The only time you should take out a payday loan is when you know you can repay the amount in full by the required date.
-You should also be sure that the lender you use is licensed in the province.
-If you don’t think you can meet repayment terms, you should think about short-term loan alternatives.
+Payday loans are an expensive form of debt that should be avoided whenever possible.
+You should also be sure that the lender you use is licensed in your province of residence.
+If you don’t think you can meet the repayment terms, you should consider alternative short-term financing options.

 How can I tell if a lender in Manitoba is legit?

 The best way to make sure a lender is legit is to check their credentials with the Consumer Protection Office.
 Look for the following signs to make sure you’re working with a reputable business.

 - The lender displays a Manitoba licence number.
 Lenders should display their license numbers at all times.
 You can also contact the Consumer Protection Office at 1-800-782-0067 to check if a lender is licensed in the province.

 - The lender displays fees.
 Payday loan lenders must display posters showing the rates they charge.

 - It provides same-language contracts.
 Your lender only provides contracts in a language you can speak comfortably.